What is an EPC?

 Since 2008, the Energy Performance of Buildings Regulations (2007) have required all UK properties sold, rented, or newly built to hold an A–G rated Energy Performance Certificate.
 From 2018, the Minimum Energy Efficiency Standards (MEES) mandate a minimum EPC rating of E for commercial buildings, with non-compliance (F/G) subject to fines and lease restrictions.

-Property Types
+Property Types We Assess

 EPC’s are required for commercial buildings, domestic dwellings, new builds, and any rented or sold properties as specified by the Energy Performance of Building Regulations (2012).
 We provide EPC’s for multiple buildings: